2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Preliminaries

 \section{Preliminaries}

-To set the stage for this new spin model, we begin by briefly reviewing the physics of NNSI and its emergent gauge structure, which will serve as a crucial point of contrast throughout the rest of this paper.
+To set the stage for the spin vorticiy model introduced below, we begin by briefly reviewing the physics of NNSI and its emergent gauge structure, which will serve as a crucial point of contrast throughout the rest of this paper.
 We then discuss its coarse-grained description to motivate an alternative mechanism for spin liquidity.

 In NNSI, $N_{\text{spin}}$ Ising spins are arranged on the sites of the pyrochlore lattice of corner-sharing tetrahedra, shown in \cref{fig:pyro_diamond}(a).
 The centers of the tetrahedra (light blue spheres) form a bipartite diamond lattice, and each pyrochlore site (small black sphere) is located at the midpoint of a bond of this diamond lattice (thick black lines).
 The Ising spins (red arrows) are constrained to point in one of the two directions along the diamond bond, corresponding to the eigenstates of the spin-1/2 operator $\cramped{S^z_i \equiv \bm{S}_i\cdot\hat{\bm{z}}_i \equiv (\hbar/2)\sigma_i^z}$, where $\hat{\bm{z}}_i$ is the local quantization (cubic $[111]$ crystalline) axis at site $i$ and $\sigma_i^z$ is the Pauli-$z$ operator with eigenvalues $\pm 1$~\cite{rauFrustratedQuantumRareEarth2019}.
 We take the convention that the quantization axes point from the $A$ to $B$ diamond sublattices, represented in \cref{fig:pyro_diamond}(b,c) as black arrowheads at the ends of the diamond bonds (\cref{apx:conventions}).